 The council's Investment Properties are generally held freehold subject to a mix of letting types to include short and long term leases, with lease terms ranging from 10 to 125 years and subject to periodic rent reviews and break options.
-Most leases apply to industrial premises with the exception of the Bristol and Bath Science Park (BBSP) the Clifton offices, Costa retail unit and Travelodge hotel site.
+Most leases apply to industrial premises with the exception of the Bristol and Bath Science Park (BBSP) the Clifton offices, Costa retail unit, Travelodge hotel and the West Wing of the Kingswood Civic Centre, which is let and now treated as an investment property.
 The BBSP consists of an 'Innovation Centre' and 'Grow On Centres' providing flexible office, meeting and work space, as such there is a mix of Virtual Tenancies, Licenses and Leases granted at BBSP and these are reported separately.
 The summary below assumes, in all cases, that the current passing rent will continue for the remaining term of each Lease/Tenancy/License up to the earliest possible termination date in accordance with the Code (i.e. to cover the period which is not 'cancellable').